New & Used Nissan Sentra: In Depth

 The Nissan Sentra is a compact sedan that mainly competes with the Toyota Corolla and the Honda Civic.
 Even though the Sentra has been around for over 30 years, each generation has increased in safety, size, and options.
-Its segment has also increased, which has created new competitors like the Ford Focus, Chevy Cruze, Dodge Dart, and the Hyundai Elantra.
+Its class has also grown, which has created new competitors like the Ford Focus, Chevrolet Cruze, Dodge Dart, and the Hyundai Elantra.

 See our full review of the 2014 Nissan Sentra for more information, including options, prices, gas-mileage ratings, and specifications.
 You can also read our first drive of the 2013 Nissan Sentra.
 And check out The Car Connection's coverage of the 2014 Nissan Sentra.

 The latest Sentra incorporates a full redesign for 2013.
 A totally new body structure let designers remove up to 150 pounds of curb weight, which in turn can be powered by a smaller 130-hp, 1.8-liter four-cylinder engine paired with a new generation of Nissan's characteristic continuously-variable transmission (CVT) through most of the lineup.
 The new 2013 Sentra is rated at up to 40 mpg on the highway when the optional FE+ package is fitted.
 It's built in both Mississippi and Mexico.

 Today's Sentra has grown in every dimension but height, with its cabin now approaching mid-size volume, as well as providing more rear legroom than any other model in its class.
 The Sentra lineup offers some larger-sedan features like automatic climate control and Bose audio, although we note a Bluetooth hands-free interface still isn't included (or even offered) in the base Sentra S models.
 Nissan has maintained an affordable price, with even fully loaded Sentra SL models topping out at about $23,000.